microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaMSLifecyclePolicyGroup.md

 ## PARAMETERS

-### -Id
+### -ID
-Specifies the ID of a group in in Microsoft Entra ID.
+Specifies the ID of a group in Microsoft Entra ID.

 ```yaml
 Type: System.String